megpatakota/DeBERTa_text_classification_climate_patent/README.md

 > ⚠️ **Disclaimer:** This project is currently under active development.
 Features, code, and documentation are subject to change as it evolves.

 This project utilizes the **DeBERTa** model for classifying patent data into **climate change mitigation technologies**, as defined by the **IPCC** (Intergovernmental Panel on Climate Change) classification system.
-This tool is intended to assist in identifying technologies that contribute to climate change mitigation efforts, leveraging advanced machine learning techniques for large-scale patent analysis.
+This tool is intended to assist in identifying technologies that contribute to climate change mitigation efforts, leveraging advanced machine learning techniques.

 ## Table of Contents
 - [Features](#features)